This perennial grass is 2½-4' tall, consisting of a loose tuft of leafy

 This is a tall lanky grass with drooping spikelets and the most common

 native brome grass in Illinois.
-The hairiness of individual plants is rather
+The hairiness of individual plants is

 variable across local populations.
 The taxonomic history of this